"I Often Feel I'll Get Found Out." 12 Weeks Later: "I Often Feel Calm and In Control."

 The Before

-On his onboarding scorecard, he described his starting state as
+None of it registered.
+On his scorecard he described his starting state as:

 "A state of anxiety - feeling rushed and panicked, worrying about what could go wrong."